-'''

-fsadm [-F vxfs] [-b newsize] [-r rawdev] mount_point
+fsadm [-b newsize] [-r rawdev] mount_point

-'''

-vxfs The file system type. newsize The size (in sectors) to which the file system will increase. mount_point The file system's mount point. -r rawdev Specifies the path name of the raw device if there is no entry in /etc/fstab and fsadm cannot determine the raw device.
+newsize The size (in sectors) to which the file system will increase. mount_point The file system's mount point. -r rawdev Specifies the path name of the raw device if there is no entry in /etc/vfstab and fsadm cannot determine the raw device.